 - The student must have completed an application for admission to TSCC; this includes submission of their official high school transcripts to TSCC.

-- The student must schedule an appointment with the TSCC Dean of the content area to petition for academic credit.
-During this appointment the student must provide evidence (passport, portfolio, certifications, licenses, competency profile etc.) that shows they have successfully completed all the requirements.
-The student must also provide evidence that shows they have successfully completed of their CT or AE program and are recommended by the CT or AE program staff.
+- The student must schedule an appointment with a TSCC Admissions Advisor to petition for the articulated academic credit.
+During this appointment the student must provide evidence (passport, portfolio, certifications, licenses, competency profile etc.) that shows they have successfully completed their CT or AE program and all of the TSCC requirements.
 In some cases the student may also be required to take an examination.

 - The student must complete the next higher level TSCC course in their degree pathway.
 The course needs to be taken after the student graduates from their CT or AE program.

 - Articulated Academic Credit will be added to the student’s official transcript after completion of the next higher level course.
-A notation of “CR” will appear on the student’s college transcript next to those courses for which credit has been waived.
+A notation of “CR” will appear on the student’s college transcript next to those courses for which articulated credit has been accepted.

-- In the event that a TSCC course taken as part of the student’s CT program during high school or AE program after high school was not a prerequisite for another TSCC course, articulated academic credit will be awarded upon the student’s completion of 12 semester credit hours at TSCC.
-The courses taken to achieve the additional credit hours need to be at the 1000 level or higher.
-The student must receive a “C” or better in each TSCC course.
+- In the event that a TSCC course taken as part of the student’s CT program during high school or AE program after high school was not a prerequisite for another TSCC course, articulated academic credit will be awarded upon the student’s completion of 3 semester credit hours at TSCC.
+The course taken to achieve the additional credit hours needs to be at the 1000 level or higher.
+The student must receive a “C” or better in the TSCC course.
 The additional credit hours need to be taken after the student graduates from their CT or AE program.

 - All Articulated Academic Credit is granted at the discretion of the Dean of the content area.